 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a child's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a child's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

-Stage V. Cancer cells are in both kidneys at the same time.
-(The tumor in each kidney is staged separately.)
+Stage V: Cancer cells are in both kidneys at the same time.
+The tumor in each kidney is staged separately.

 Source: National Wilms Tumor Study Group Staging System.

 The 2 most important factors that predict the prognosis of a child with a Wilms tumor are:

 The histology of the tumor.
 This is what the tumor cells look like under a microscope.
 A favorable histology is usually linked to a better prognosis.
 Tumors with an anaplastic histology are less likely to be successfully treated with chemotherapy and/or radiation therapy and require more aggressive treatment.
 Anaplastic means the cells divide rapidly and do not resemble healthy cells.
 About 10% of Wilms tumors have an anaplastic histology.
 Tumors in people who are 12 to 16 years old are more likely to be anaplastic.

 The stage of the tumor.
 In general, a low-stage cancer is more likely to be successfully treated than a high-stage cancer.
 This is particularly true for Wilms tumors with an anaplastic histology.
 The stages are the same for tumors, regardless of histology.